kircherlab/MPRAsnakeflow/docs/config.rst

             Defines the :code:`min` and :code:`max` of a :code:`sequence_length` specify. :code:`sequence_length` is basically the length of a sequence alignment to an oligo in the design file.
 Because there can be insertion and deletions we recommend to vary it a bit around the exact length (e.g. +-5).
 In theory, this option enables designs with multiple sequence lengths.
         :alignment_start (bwa):
             Defines the :code:`min` and :code:`max` of the start of the alignment in an oligo.
 When using adapters you have to set basically the length of the adapter.
 Otherwise, 1 will be the choice for most cases.
 We also recommend varying this value a bit because the start might not be exact after the adapter.
 E.g. by +-1.
-        :min_mapping_quality (bwa):
+        :min_mapping_quality (bwa, bbmap):
             (Optional) Defines the minimum mapping quality (MAPQ) of the alignment to an oligo.
-When using oligos with only 1bp difference it is recommended to set it to 1.
-For regions only with larger edit distances 30 or 40 might be a good choice.
-Default :code:`1`.
+MAPQs are different between bbmap and bwa.
+For bwa: When using oligos with only 1bp difference it is recommended to set it to 1.
+BBMap is better here and we can use for example 30 or 35- For regions only with larger edit distances 30 or 40 might be a good choice.
+Default :code:`30` (use bbmap).
-        :sequence_length (exact):
+        :sequence_length (exact, bbmap):
             Defines the :code:`sequence_length` which is the length of a sequence alignment to an oligo in the design file.
 Only one length design is supported.
-        :alignment_start (exact):
+        :alignment_start (exact, bbmap):
             Defines the start of the alignment in an oligo.
 When using adapters you have to set basically the length of the adapter.
 Otherwise, 1 will be the choice for most cases.

 :bc_length: